 A high school resume

 The Power of the Written Word Essay Scholarship Committee will evaluate essay submissions on the basis of creativity, clarity, grammar and format.
-The composition must appropriately execute the aforementioned topic and adhere to the requested word length.
+The composition must appropriately execute the topic as mentioned above and adhere to the requested word length.

 The scholarship(s) will be awarded in the amounts of $3,000.00, $2,000.00, and $1,500.00.